 The Intimacy of Memoir

 Author Lee Kofman says: ‘Memoirists write directly about what matters to them, whereas fiction writers may sublimate their experiences and passions.’
-The first half of her dictum is certainly true: memoirists are concerned with what matters to them.
+The first half is certainly true: memoirists are concerned with what matters to them.
 Whole books are devoted to the second part of Lee's hypothesis.
-But let’s look at memoir for … Continue reading The Intimacy of Memoir
+But let’s look at memoir for a moment.
+Lately … Continue reading The Intimacy of Memoir

 Writing or Penning?

 Do people ask you how your writing is going?
 I’m sure we all get asked that.
 Who knows what the right answer is.
 One acquaintance of mine enquired further: ‘But are you penning or writing?’ he said.
 I didn't know the difference.
-‘Well,’ he replied, ‘ C. (his partner) tells me she's been writing during … Continue reading Writing or Penning?
+‘Well,’ he replied, ‘ Ch.(his partner) tells me she's been writing during the … Continue reading Writing or Penning?